 Once a week on Mondays, Corpus Christi Catholic Church distributes groceries from the Center.
 They provide residents the opportunity for a free bag of groceries.
 Being a resident in Reservoir Hill is required, and providing an ID.
 (9 am - 11 am)

-Resident Dr. Denise Bailey-Jones meets in the Center every month with neighborhood teens teaching leadership and character building skills.
+Resident Dr. Denise Bailey-Jones meets in the Center monthly with neighborhood teens teaching leadership and character building skills.
 They do activities, take field trips, participate in social justice activities in the City, and promote literacy.

 Reservoir Hill Resource Fair and Music Festival